segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 Depending on your Segment account type, your plan might include a throughput limit.
 The throughput limit tells you how many API calls, and how many Objects Segment allots you per MTU.

-For example, if your workspace's throughput limit is set to 250, this means that you can send 250 API calls and 250 Objects to Segment each month per MTU you've paid for in your plan.
-If you have a 10,000 MTU plan, this means you can send up to 2.5 million API calls and 2.5 million objects each month.
+For example, if your workspace's throughput limit is set to 250, this means that you can send a combined total of 250 API calls and Objects to Segment each month per MTU you've paid for in your plan.
+If you have a 10,000 MTU plan, this means you can send up to a total of 2.5 million API calls and objects each month.

 These objects and API calls are not tied to a specific user, but are an aggregate number applied to your workspace.
 Most customers never hit this limit, and Business tier plans are often have custom limits.